Revisiting the Bohr Model of the Atom through Brownian Motion of the Electron: Stochastic Simulation of the Hydrogen Atom

 We visualize the electron’s trajectory in three dimensions and collect statistical data on the radial and angular distributions of its position.
 After a sufficient simulation time, these distributions converge to the probability distributions~\eqref{eq:probability_distributions} predicted by the radial and angular wave functions~\eqref{eq:radial_wave_function} and~\eqref{eq:angular_wave_function} and Born rule, respectively.
 Additionally, we calculate the average energies of the electron and compare our numerical results with the analytical solutions detailed in Sections~\ref{sec:avg_radial_kinetic_energy} and~\ref{sec:avg_angular_kinetic_energy}.
-This comprehensive approach validates our simulation model and enhances our understanding of the electron’s stationary behavior within the hydrogen atom.
+For the states with \(m\neq0\) we also track the phase-driven azimuthal circulation and the running time-average of the angular momentum accumulated along the trajectory, which converges to the quantized value \(L_z=m\hbar\) (Section~\ref{subsec:azimuthal-current}).

-The source code for the simulation is implemented in MATLAB and is available on GitHub (see Reference~\cite{github_Yordanov2024}).
+The source code for the simulation is available on GitHub (see Reference~\cite{github_Yordanov2024}).
+The repository README provides the parameter sets and commands needed to run the simulations and reproduce the figures.